Yieldstreet Review: Earn Passive Income With Alternative Investments

-A. Direct investments - only open to accredited investors.
-These are investors with a net worth of at least $1,000,000 (not including the value of their primary residence) or investors who have an annual income of $200,000 for the last two years)
+Direct investments allow you to invest in one alternative asset class.
+Direct investments are only open to accredited investors with a $10,000 minimum investment.
+These are typically investors with a net worth of at least $1,000,000 (not including the value of their primary residence) or investors who have an annual income of $200,000 for the last two years.

 Here’s how both work:

 - Originators (borrowers) post opportunities on Yieldstreet’s platform.
 Yieldstreet then carefully analyzes each opportunity before making it available to an investor.

 - A Yieldstreet investor can then go through the platform looking for a deal or asset class that interests them - such as fine art, real estate, marine finance, etc.

 - A Yieldstreet investor is essentially lending money to these borrowers and makes a return on the yield paid by the borrower.